Michael Conforto

-Michael Thomas Conforto (born March 1, 1993), nicknamed "Scooter", is an American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Mets, San Francisco Giants, and Los Angeles Dodgers.
+Michael Thomas Conforto (born March 1, 1993), nicknamed "Scooter", is an American professional baseball outfielder for the Chicago Cubs of Major League Baseball (MLB).
+He has previously played in MLB for the New York Mets, San Francisco Giants, and Los Angeles Dodgers.

 After Conforto played college baseball for the Oregon State Beavers, the Mets selected him in the first round of the 2014 MLB draft with the 10th overall pick.
 He made his MLB debut in 2015.
-He was an All-Star in 2017, and an All-MLB Second Team outfielder in 2020.
+He was an All-Star in 2017 and an All-MLB Second Team outfielder in 2020.
 He became a free agent after the 2021 season, but missed the 2022 season due to a shoulder injury.
+He signed free agent contracts with the Giants before the 2023 season, the Dodgers before the 2025 season, and the Cubs ahead of the 2026 season.

 Early life

 Conforto represented the Northwest Region in the Little League World Series in 2004.
 He attended Redmond High School in Redmond, Washington, where he was an honor roll student.
 He played shortstop on the baseball team, and quarterback and safety on the football team.
 In football, he was named second-team All-State.
-As a football player, Conforto was recruited by Ivy League schools.
+He was recruited by Ivy League schools for football.
 In baseball, he batted .310 as a sophomore, .361 as a junior (when he was All-State), and .400 as a senior (when he was named All-State and All-League).
-Meanwhile, Conforto received offers to play baseball at Oregon, Arizona, Arizona State, Washington, Washington State, Stanford, and Oregon State.
+He received offers to play baseball at Oregon, Arizona, Arizona State, Washington, Washington State, Stanford, and Oregon State.